straxy/straxy.github.io/_posts/2022-01-25-qemu-board-emulation-part-2-running.md

 ![Booting Linux with Ubuntu rootfs](https://blogger.googleusercontent.com/img/a/AVvXsEjdlRr_Hm3805hS5C-BmVmQPl9bdyVp1nOC621Yaod7Nf6hZxXqIBlJLfOfSlnoiyH2O_qn18Nf6gW5ffwdoqDNsQX2dPfm7lK_mQX_UmVlyvjYrDJGKQepflz_-5zZBi10UHEbS6QBKqN65TwySOX2OJeJWOjIsCuzCcef9Cq4VK33cpXyXwQW7wve=s16000)

-# Using TFTP to boot and running from NFS root filesystem {#tftp-nfs}
+# Using TFTP to boot and running from NFS root filesystem

 If the board has a network connection, then kernel files can be loaded from a remote location.
 Also, root filesystem can be accessed from a remote location.